StSchnell/SAP-GUI-Scripting/README.md

 ### JavaScript

 JavaScript is a widely used programming language.
 There are different variants and platforms with which it can be used.
 [JavaScript via Rhino Engine](https://github.com/mozilla/rhino) is one of them.
 It bases on Java and with JaCoB (Java COM Bridge) it offers the possibility to use COM seamlessly.
-Here an [example how to use SAP GUI Scripting via JavaScript with the Rhino engine and JaCoB](https://github.com/StSchnell/SAP-GUI-Scripting/blob/main/sapGuiScripting.js).
+Here a basic [example how to use SAP GUI Scripting via JavaScript with the Rhino engine and JaCoB](https://github.com/StSchnell/SAP-GUI-Scripting/blob/main/sapGuiScripting.js).
+On this way the functional variety of Java can be combined with COM and the simplicity of JavaScript.